oroinc/documentation/user_guide/sales_processes_workflow.rst

 - Find the process with the Lead in the grid and click  in the corresponding row

 - You will get to the page of the Lead instance.
-Click :kbd:`Reactivate` button in the top right corner
+Click :guilabel:`Reactivate` button in the top right corner

 .. _user-guide-sales-processes-workflow-start-from-opportunity: